 Sisko often saw his principles tested.
 He was stationed far from the peaceful center of the Federation, commanding a space station occupied by a diverse population of alien species.
 Helping the devastated, divided Bajor to rebuild, fighting the dissident Maquis who had dropped out of the Federation, and serving on the front lines of the brutal war with the Dominion, Sisko regularly struggled to live up to both his personal ethics and the ideals of Starfleet.

-The season six episode “In the Pale Moonlight” pondered the question of just how far Sisko would go in compromising his morality in his quest to prevent the Dominion from conquering the Alpha Quadrant.
+The season six episode “In the Pale Moonlight” pondered just how far Sisko would go in compromising his morality in his quest to prevent the Dominion from conquering the Alpha Quadrant.
 All these years later the episode remains one of the most riveting, thought-provoking, unsettling installments of the entire franchise.

 Another character who was repeatedly challenged throughout the run of the show was Major Kira Nerys (Nana Visitor), the station’s First Officer.
 As a member of the Bajoran militia Kira was often pulled between her loyalty to her homeworld and her responsibilities serving under Sisko.
 Additionally, Kira had been born during the Occupation, and has spent most of her life fighting against the Cardassians.
 To be blunt, Kira and her compatriots in the Resistance could be regarded as terrorists.
-She had a great deal of blood on her hands, having been required to engage in numerous morally ambiguous acts in the struggle to liberate Bajor.
-Kira was unapologetic for her actions but was at times was nevertheless haunted by her past.
+She had a great deal of blood on her hands, having been required to commit numerous violent acts in the struggle to liberate Bajor.
+Kira was unapologetic for her actions but at times was nevertheless haunted by her past.
 She also struggled with having to shift from being someone who had fought tooth & nail against an unjust status quo to being a member of the establishment.

 One of the most fascinating characters on DS9 was Odo (René Auberjonois) a mysterious shapeshifting entity who had been discovered by the Bajorans during the Occupation.
 Odo had no knowledge of his past.
 Surly and brooding, he had fallen into the role of Terok Nor’s chief of security while it was still under Cardassian control, but was trusted enough by the Bajorans to remain in that position once the Federation moved in.
-Odo was the ultimate outside; he was literally one of a kind.
+Odo was the ultimate outsider; he was literally one of a kind.
 There were times when it seemed the only reasons why he stayed on DS9 were that he literally had nowhere else to go, and because he carried an unrequited love for Kira Nerys.

 Odo’s sad story took an even more tragic turn once the Dominion entered the picture.
 Early in season three Odo was reunited with his shapeshifting people, only to quickly learn that they were the Founders, the ruthless rulers of the Dominion.
 Having spent centuries subjected to mistrust, the shapeshifting Founders had established the brutal Dominion, believing that the only way to escape being persecuted was to seize control of the galaxy.
 Odo, in spite of his sympathies for the Founders’ cause and his longing to rejoin his people, was nevertheless revolted by the Dominion’s horrific tyranny.
 He reluctantly returned with Kira and the other “solids” to DS9.
-Despite having found his people, he was in a way now more along than ever.
+Despite having found his people, he was in a way now more alone than ever.

 DS9 seemed to be a port of call for people who had no roots, no place to call home.
 Worf (Michael Dorn), the only Klingon to serve in Starfleet, was one of the most popular characters on The Next Generation.
 Beginning in season four Worf joined the crew of DS9.
 He once again found himself expelled from his own society after he objected to the Klingon Empire’s war against the Cardassian Union.
 Worf correctly perceived that the Klingon Chancellor, by making spurious claims that Cardassia had been infiltrated by the shapeshifting Founders, was using the threat of the Dominion as a pretext to invade Cardassia.
 Unable to abide by the Empire’s dishonorable actions, he again pledged his loyalty to Starfleet.
 Worf was in for a shock, though, as he quickly found the colorful mayhem of DS9 to be very different from the orderly routine of the Starship Enterprise.